-They are a type of cash savings account which sits somewhere between an instant access savings account and a fixed-term savings bond.
+Notice savings accounts are a type of cash savings account which sits somewhere between an instant access savings account and a fixed-term savings bond.
+Here are some of the best-buy notice accounts available at the time of writing, but remember that deals often change:

 With a notice account, you have to notify your provider in advance when you want to make a withdrawal.